aletheon/eleutherios-website/README.md

 ![currentOverview](./src/assets/currentOverview3.png)

 What we discovered is that the current human sociopolitical or economic system, presumes that services providers are not in relationship with one another.
-Service providers cannot scale their forum and invite other service providers to help manage them.
+They cannot scale their forum and invite other service providers to help manage them.

 #### Disadvantages